Composition And Function Of Lymph In Humans

 Hence, when lymph flows through lymph capillaries, its composition, including its protein content, is more or less the same as that of the interstitial fluid.
 Since it is bigger than blood capillaries, proteins present in the interstitial fluid cannot diffuse into blood capillaries.
 Thus, they enter the lymph vessels which are freely permeable to large particles.

 More protein and lipid substances are present within tissue fluid from the liver and gastrointestinal tract.
 Hence, comparatively high amounts of proteins and lipids enter into the lymph vessels of the liver and gastrointestinal tract.
-As a result, lymph in larger vessels contains more amount of proteins and lipids.
+As a result, lymph in larger vessels contains more proteins and lipids.

 Function Of Lymph